emendoza2/The-Kinfy-Morty/README.md

 ```

 ## Guide
-responses.json holds all the responses the bot can say--three categories:
+responses.json holds all the responses the bot can say, in three categories:

 "commands" holds everything the bot does when you type K!{command}

 "responses" holds plain text responses, for conversations, etc.

 "mentions" holds everything the bot responds to after you mention the bot.

 Look in the file for sample responses.
 Each one is encoded as a kay-value pair (bear with me here).
 For example:
 ```json